-Estonia has enacted a new Cryptocurrency Exchange licence through the Money Laundering and Terrorist Financing Prevention Act (MLTFPA) under the Financial Intelligence Unit (FIU) that came into being November of 2017 introducing two different types of licenses for cryptocurrency:
+Estonia has enacted a new Cryptocurrency Exchange licence through the Money Laundering and Terrorist Financing Prevention Act (MLTFPA) under the Financial Intelligence Unit (FIU).
+Estonia crypto licenses are perhaps the most sought after crypto licenses in Europe due to the governments supportive regulations that has allows the industry to thrive.
+The program came into being November of 2017 introducing two different types of licenses for cryptocurrency:

 Estonia is considered a tech pioneer as it was the first country within the European Union to introduce such forms of legislation leading to a dramatic rise in foreign financial investors.

 In comparison to other similar licences, such as Singapore of Switzerland, Estonia is less than half the price and can be done in under 6 weeks compared to 3-6 months.
 Estonia is quickly becoming a leading digital and IT jurisdiction because of its attractive financial legislation which has made the crypto licence process simple and straightforward.

 Estonia is one of the first nations whose government has adopted blockchain technology in its national digital identification system, health and commercial registry; though the EU rejected its plan to create Estcoin, a national virtual currency, it continues to implement liberal financial regulations that allows the fintech industry to continue to develop.
 This has created a perfect haven for crypto startups and fintech entrepreneurs giving rise to crypto ATMs, an expansive financial supports system and other emerging forms of virtual exchanges.